 How does it work?

 Every year, we train students to offer guidance to individuals who cannot afford the services of a solicitor and don’t qualify for free legal aid.
-To ensure professional oversight, a team of solicitors dedicated to social justice supervise the students’ work on a pro bono basis.
+To ensure professional oversight, a team of solicitors dedicated to social justice supervises the students’ work on a pro bono basis.
 Students not studying law also contribute to the Law Clinic by volunteering in administrative and management roles.

 We train Student Advisors and Student Assistants in the Bloomsbury Law Clinic.
 Advisors interview and advise clients, this provides them with invaluable clinical legal experience, which can count towards the hours required to register with CILEx.
 Student Assistants develop key transferrable skills by completing administrative tasks associated with the running of the Law Clinic.